 • Good & bad Reviews – Checking the reviews left by past customers will give you a pretty good idea of what to expect.
 It’s worth bearing in mind that a study was done and almost 50% of all reviews are fake!
 So companies get their friends to leave a positive review.

 When looking at reviews, try to focus on the negative ones.
 If there is one or 2 for not returning a call in time, then no big deal, but for bigger issues, you need to take note.

 • Can confidently answer your questions – You need to ask the right questions regarding the project.
 While you may not be an expert in tree management you need to ask basic questions such as, what type of tree is it?
 How are you going to remove it/ prune it?
 What killed my tree?

 From the answers given you will get a pretty good idea of the knowledge level of the tree surgeon and whether he/she is an expert.

-• Experience should be minimum 3 years – The best way to check a tree surgeons experience is to look at when they registered their company.
-This will tell you whether you are dealing with an experienced tradesmen/ company or a newbie.
+• Experience should be a minimum of 3 years – The best way to check a tree surgeons’ experience is to look at when they registered their company.
+This will tell you whether you are dealing with an experienced tradesman/ company or a newbie.

 Other qualifications and skills